Trauma therapy + EMDR for adults and couples in Virginia

 Ashley C. Gibson, M.Ed., M.F.A. (she/her)

 Before becoming a therapist, I spent over a decade in nonprofit and arts leadership.
+I get what it’s like to sit on a board — and to answer to one.
 My own lived experience has shaped my understanding of emotional exhaustion, invisible labor, and meaning-driven work.

 I live in Richmond with my daughter and two very fluffy cats.
 My free time is spent pursuing as much joy as possible, whether that’s reading, traveling, or trying out way too many creative hobbies to name.